oxarbitrage/worker-proposals/bitshares2017.md

 Worker payment per day: 2187 bts

-Money to worker will be sent only in bitusd at the specified price(of 1600 usd / week) and the rest will be burned back to the chain.
+It is important to note here that worker will not be receive 2187 bts per day but actually 1600 bitusd per week(228.5 usd per day).
+The multisig scheme in worker account `alfredo-worker` will only send the correct amount of money.
+Rest of bts used to protect market fluctuations will be burned back to the chain.

 My list of escrows will be: